Adetutu777/encode-hackathon/README.md

 #### Prerequisites: Javascript, VueJs, knowledge of web3

+- Connect to your wallet

 #### Available Features on chainWrite
+- Connect to your wallet
         a) Connect to your wallet
         b) Creation of profile on Lens for new users
         c) Logging in for returning users who already has an account